Skip to main content

 Data Sovereignty EU regions available

-Azure Cobalt Virtual Machines are based on Cobalt 100, Microsoft’s first custom-designed Arm-based processor.
-The chip became generally available in 2024 alongside the first Cobalt VM series, marking Microsoft’s entry into the custom silicon market in the cloud, following AWS with Graviton and Google with Axion.
+Azure Cobalt Virtual Machines run on Cobalt 100, Microsoft’s first fully in-house designed 64-bit Arm processor.
+The chip became generally available in 2024 alongside the first Cobalt VM series, marking Microsoft’s entry into the custom cloud silicon market, following AWS with Graviton and Google with Axion.
+Cobalt VMs are designed for Linux-based, horizontally scaling cloud-native workloads such as web and application servers, open-source databases, and caches.

 Arm64 in the Cloud: Challenges and Opportunities

 Using Arm64 VMs requires attention to software compatibility.
 Modern languages like Java, Python, Go, Rust, and Node.js support Arm64 without restrictions.
 Container images must be available as Arm64 or multi-arch images.
 Older proprietary software or statically compiled x86 binaries cannot run on Arm64.
-For most cloud-native applications based on open-source stacks, however, migration to Cobalt VMs is straightforward and offers immediate cost and performance benefits, particularly noticeable in large AKS clusters and web-tier deployments.
+For most cloud-native applications built on open-source stacks, however, migration to Cobalt VMs is straightforward and offers noticeable cost and performance benefits, particularly for large AKS clusters and web-tier deployments.

 Typical Use Cases